Table of contents

 There’s pollo asado (roasted chicken), carne asada (roast beef), arroz blanco (white rice), ensalada (the salad I mention above, made of boiled potatoes and carrots) and mangu (boiled mashed plantains with oil or butter, and salt).
 You can go nuts here being gluten-free, and you can double-check by asking about the ingredients, but I’ve vetted them here for you.

-Wilson’s is a special place about which you can read more in our guide to the DR’s North Coast.
+Wilson’s is a special place about which you can read more in our Dominican Republic North Coast travel guide.
 There’s no menu here either, but assuming you go with a group, all of who love fresh seafood, the menu is essentially ‘fried seafood.’

 If you’re me, and the only gluten-free person in the group, speak to the woman in charge of the place and say you’re allergic to ‘la harina, la salsa soya, y las cosas que se fríen junto con las comidas que contienen la harina y la salsa soya.’
 This should do the trick.